Bartlesville Radio » News » Chuck McCauley to Retire as BPS Superintendent at End of School Year

 Chuck McCauley to Retire as BPS Superintendent at End of School Year

-***THIS IS A DEVELOPING STORY WE WILL HAVE MORE LATER IN THE DAY***

-After more than three decades in public education and a decade at the helm of Bartlesville Public Schools, Superintendent Chuck McCauley has announced that he plans to retire at the end of the 2025-2026 school year.
+After more than three decades in public education and a decade at the helm of Bartlesville Public Schools, Superintendent Chuck McCauley announces his plans to retire at the end of the 2025-2026 school year.

-McCauley shared the news with staff and district leadership this week, expressing deep gratitude for the opportunity to serve the Bartlesville community for the past ten years as superintendent.

-“This is not a decision I take lightly,” said McCauley.
-“Education has been more than a career for me, it has been a calling.
-And it has been the honor of a lifetime to serve the students, families, teachers, and community of Bartlesville.”
+McCauley started his education career just outside of Tahlequah and then went on to Jay and Pawhuska Public Schools.
+He earned his master's degree in 2001 and began his tenure at Bartlesville Public Schools the same year.
+He served in several administrative roles, from an assistant principal position all the way to being named interim superintendent.

+McCauley was hired as superintendent in 2016, where he dealt with state budget cuts that impacted 39 jobs in Bartlesville, the teacher walkout in 2018 and rebuilding the district.

+McCauley says he feels the school district is in a great position, and after 10 years as superintendent, he wants to give others the opportunity to lead.

-The Board of Education will begin planning the search process for the district’s next superintendent in the coming months.
-McCauley will continue to serve through the end of the 2025-2026 school year.
+The Bartlesville Board of Education is expected to begin the search for a new superintendent in their August meeting.
+McCauley says he will make a few suggestions in seeking out the next leader of Bartlesville Public Schools.

-“Bartlesville has been more than a job.
-It has been home,” McCauley said.
-“While I will be stepping away from this role, I will never stop caring about the future of this district or the lives we help shape every day.”

-Superintendent McCauley plans to make a few additional comments about his retirement at the State of the Schools Luncheon on August 6th.
+McCauley plans to make a few additional comments about his retirement at the State of the Schools Luncheon on Aug.
+6.

 « Back to News